 This guide covers several approaches you can take to protect your images and discourage unlawful copying.

 We recommend adding semi-transparent text or a logo, known as a watermark, to your images.
 When tastefully done, watermarks can be an ideal asset to the photographer, both protecting your images and promoting your brand.

 The primary advantage of watermarks is that, even if someone screenshots your image, the watermark will still identify it as yours.

 You can create advanced watermarks using photo editing software like Photoshop or Gimp.

 We recommend uploading images with a width of 1500 pixels to 2500 pixels.
 While the maximum file size is 20 MB, we recommend keeping your image files below 500 KB.
 Images below 1 MB in size will be web-optimized, and look great on your site, but won't be suitable for printing.
 This will discourage anyone from trying to use your images offline without your permission.

 For more on image formatting, visit Formatting your images for display on the web.

-We don't recommend this option since it creates a false sense of security, in no way prevents screenshots, and often causes more trouble for legitimate visitors than it does would-be image thieves.
+We don't recommend this option since it creates a false sense of security and in no way prevents screenshots or drag-and-drop downloading.
 However, if you'd like to disable right-clicks, you can do so by adding custom code to Code Injection.

 This topic has come up on our Answers forum, and you can view the post here for more information and example code.